Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Conclusion

-When designing the methods for this work, we preferred simplicity over performance in order to directly study the quality of the \ourmodel's scores.
+It's important to note that when designing the methods for this work, we preferred simplicity over performance in order to directly study the quality of the \ourmodel's scores.
 Yet, we achieve high zero-shot performance and even reach state-of-the-art on ContractNLI.
-We hope that this work will motivate future research on further expanding these methods, for example by decontextualizing the premise, supporting multi-hop reasoning, or hypothesis fragmentation.
+We hope that this work will motivate future research on further expanding these methods, for example by decontextualizing the premise, supporting multi-hop reasoning, expanding the context with sliding windows instead of sentence splitting, or hypothesis fragmentation.